Characters of Final Fantasy XII: Basch fon Ronsenburg

-During their attempt to escape Nalbina Dungeon, Vaan, Balthier, and Fran discovered Basch chained in a cage suspended from the ceiling.
-Though all three were initially suspicious of him (especially Vaan, who blamed him for Reks's death), Basch protested his innocence and told them about his twin.
-The party decided his story was plausible and released him.
-After being freed, he made it his mission to protect Ashe and support the resistance.
-When he and his brother were reunited, Gabranth was deeply puzzled by Basch's continued ability to hold his head high in spite of his past failures.
-Basch explained that his vow to defend Ashe had given him purpose and a renewed sense of honor.
-After the final battle against Vayne, as Noah was dying, he asked Basch to take his place as Larsa's protector.
-Because it was still widely believed that Basch was dead, he adopted his brother's name and title when he entered Larsa's service.
-In Revenant Wings, Basch is sent by Larsa to be the Empire's representative in dealing with the Judge of Wings.
-Basch was voiced by Keith Ferguson in English and by Rikiya Koyama in Japanese.
+During their attempt to escape Nalbina Dungeon, Vaan, Balthier, and Fran discover Basch chained in a cage suspended from the ceiling.
+Despite initially being suspicious of him, especially Vaan, who blamed him for Reks's death, Basch protests his innocence and tells them about his twin.
+The party decides his story is plausible and release him.
+After being freed, he makes it his mission to protect Ashe and support the Resistance.
+After he and his brother reunite, Gabranth is deeply puzzled by Basch's continued ability to persevere in spite of his past failures.
+Basch explains that his vow to defend Ashe had given him purpose and a renewed sense of honor.
+After the final battle against Vayne, as Noah is dying, he asks Basch to take his place as Larsa's protector.
+Because it was still widely believed that Basch was dead, he adopted his brother's name and title when entering Larsa's service.
+In Revenant Wings, Larsa sends him to be the Empire's representative in dealing with the Judge of Wings.
+Basch is voiced by Keith Ferguson in English and Rikiya Koyama in Japanese.
 He also appears in Itadaki Street Portable.